codeigniter4/CodeIgniter4/user_guide_src/source/dbmgmt/migration.rst

 You can use (status) with the following options:

-- (-g) to choose database group, otherwise default database group will be used.
+- ``-g`` - to choose database group, otherwise default database group will be used.

 **create**